 - Let stand for 5-10 minutes to allow the chia seeds to absorb some of the liquid.

-- Drink immediately, or refrigerate until ready to drink.
+- Refrigerate until ready to drink.

-Note: This can be made ahead of time and will last an entire week if properly refrigerated.
+- This can be made ahead of time and will last an entire week if properly refrigerated.
 Add the fruit a few hours before serving.
 The flavors will infuse nicely, but it won’t spoil in the week’s whole batch.